gvwilson/fiction/iffy/index.md

 to pluck the object from in Wales' hand.
 It was a heat exchanger,
 Iffy realized,
-a tiny sibling of the one that Mister Mishra had been repairing the last time the *Guinevere* was in dock.
+a tiny sibling of one that Mister Mishra had been repairing the last time the *Guinevere* was in dock.

 A blueprint materialized in her head.